 Getting around Athens

-Athens’ metro system is so easy to use that it has decreased the city’s traffic and pollution.
-The buses and trolleys are also cheap and efficient, but they are usually more crowded and can be confusing.
+Athens’ metro system is easy for travellers to use, as are the local buses and trolleys.
+The metro is usually preferred, though, as the buses and trolleys are usually more crowded and can be confusing.
 Avoid traveling anywhere during rush hour, especially on public transportation.
 It can be difficult to hail a taxi, so call ahead for one instead.
 You’ll find that taxis are cheap, although occasionally drivers will try to overcharge a clueless foreigner.
 One trick to catching a cab is calling out your destination to a cab already in use.
 The driver will stop and let you get in if he’s going the same way.
 You’ll still have to pay a full fare, though.
 It’s also easy to set out on foot.
 Most of the major Athens’ sights are located in the same general area.
-And the ones that aren’t are easy to get to by public transportation.
 With all the easy transportation options, it’s not worth it to rent a car.
-Driving through the city is difficult to manage and parking spots are rare and expensive.
+Driving through the city is difficult to manage and parking spots are both rare and expensive.

 Getting from the Airport to the City